tylerwolverton/FlashlightTag2D/README.md

 # ProjectPurple
 An action RPG created in a custom engine built using SDL2 and OpenGL.
+I'm using an entity component based design and json files for all game data.

 I used the following resources to aid in the design of the engine: